CentaurusInfra/arktos/docs/design-proposals/network/NICAndVPCSupportInAlkaid.md

 As you can see most parts of the flow are same, including pod watching, calling VPC API, etc. The difference is mainly about how Alioth updates ports and how Alioth CNI plugin works:

-* Alioth control plane will update transit switches to ensure packets are correctly forwarded, and also notify host agent to create a new endpoint.
+* Alioth CNI plugin identifies the virtual interface (a veth vtep inside the VPC specific netns) that Alioth control plane has provisioned, and move the device to the desired CNI netns, restores its network related setting like ip address, gateway, etc. This is quite different from the Neutron case where CNI plugin has to create quite some devices like tap/bridge/veth pair, Alioth CNI plugin does not create new device, instead it moves the identified device to the target netns, ensuring proper device configurations after the netns move.
-* Alioth CNI Agent doesn't create tap, linux bridge or veth devices which are required in the Neutron case.
-Alioth CNI plugin only waits until a virtual network interface with a given name to appear.
+* Alioth control plane will update transit switches to ensure packets are correctly forwarded, and also notify host agent to create the new endpoint, which CNI plugin is expecting.

 The section of Alioth CNI plugin also describes the interaction.